 - Emotional reasoning: Believing that what you feel must be true automatically.
 For example, “I feel like a failure, so I must really be one.”

 - Labeling: Putting yourself down by calling yourself offensive terms because of perceived shortcomings or errors.
 For example, “I’m so stupid for feeling this way.”

 Learn to identify these thought patterns when they arise and reframe them in a more balanced, compassionate way.
 Talk to your therapist or a trusted friend, do journaling, do art projects, or exercise to work through anger and cravings in a healthy manner.
-Over time, managing anger through new coping skills and thought patterns will get easier, reducing your risk of relapse.
+Over time, managing anger through new coping skills and thought patterns will get easier, reducing your risk of chronic relapse.

 Know Your Warning Signs